-There are no known complexities or significant environmental impacts likely to have arisen/to arise from the laying of the three sections of underground cable, and from their ongoing operation.
-As stated elsewhere within this report, almost all are laid within sections or road.
+There are no known complexities or significant environmental impacts likely to have arisen from the laying of the three sections of underground cable, and from their ongoing operation.
+As stated elsewhere within this report, almost all are laid within roads/verges and tracks.